Lethaby Gallery, Central Saint Martins, University of the Arts London, Granary Building, 1 Granary Square, London N1C 4AA

 Foreword by Don Foresta; introduction by Stephen Partridge; the volume closes with ‘The Chronology of Video Art in Italy (1952–1992)’, by Valentino Catricalà and Laura Leuzzi.
 Translation by Simona Manca.
 Publisher: John Libbey Publishing.

-There will be a screening of seminal Italian Video works with a drinks reception.
-Copies of the book will be available at a special price.
+There was a screening of seminal Italian Video works with a drinks reception.
+Copies of the book were available at a special price.